Pollen Counts in Salt Lake City, UT

 Air Quality

-Today's air quality index is expected to be moderate with an index of 53.
-In the coming days, the air quality index is expected to improve to 49 (considered good) on Saturday and then worsen to 59 (moderate) on Monday.
+Today's air quality index is expected to be unhealthy with an index of 155.
+In the coming days, the air quality index is expected to improve to 41 on Saturday, which is considered to be good.

 Download SVG